There are several ways the filesystem of the host machine can be made available to containers.

 In Docker for Mac / Docker for Windows shared volumes configuration is not handled by Docksal.
 You may have to manually configure the File Sharing options via Docker UI.
 See details here.

-/Users is configured as an NFS export by default and mounted into
+/Users is configured as an NFS export by default with both VirtualBox and Docker Desktop.
+The

-be accessed by the Docksal VM and the host itself.
+be accessed by the container and the host itself.

 When you have other software, like Vagrant, defining NFS exports, there may be conflicts as NFS exports cannot overlap.